SubhroRoy/VSDSquadron_mini_research/README.md

 # VSDSquadron_mini_research
 VSDSquadron mini board research
-## Task 1 : Write a C-Program and compile using RISCV compiler and Disassemble.
+## LAB 1: Write a C-Program and compile using RISCV compiler and Disassemble.
-### Labwork a) Write a C-program that will compute the sum from 1 to n.
+### Task 1: Write a C-program that will compute the sum from 1 to n.
 We will now write a C-Program to compute the sum from 1 to n and execute using GCC.<br>
 <figure>
 <img width="695" alt="image" src="https://github.com/SubhroRoy/VSDSquadron_mini_research/assets/169291565/295d88ca-a29c-4ce1-aae8-453f4cb38eb0"><br>